kessie2862/Leader-Board/README.md

 # 📖 [Leaderboard] <a name="about-project"></a>

-**[Leaderboard]** is a website that displays scores submitted by different players.
+**[Leaderboard]** is a webpage that displays scores submitted by different players.
 It also allows you to submit your score.
 All data is preserved thanks to the external Leaderboard API service.

 ## 🛠 Built With <a name="built-with"></a>